 Our Top Pick for the Best Soundbar: Sonos Arc

 Our experts’ top pick for the best soundbar for the money is the Sonos Arc.
-It has everything you need in a soundbar, either you’re a picky audiophile or a regular listener.
+It has everything you need in a soundbar, whether you’re a picky audiophile or a regular listener.
 The Dolby Atmos embedded inside will allow the soundbar to fully immerse you in the content.
 What also impressed us is the reasonable price tag for all these features.

 The Sonos Arc comes in both black and white to suit any interior design.
 Also, to make sure you have the most seamless and hassle-free experience, you can utilize the built-in virtual assistant to implement voice commands.